adron-s/openwrt-rk3566-leopad-10s/README.md

 This project includes a working driver for WiFi Unisoc UWE5621 Wi-Fi 5/BT5 under Linux 6.6 kernel.
 It also contains the simple-panel-dsi driver for working with legacy dts LCD panel description format.

+This project also includes support for the RK3568 Rugged Tablet (RK3568_r - K3-ARJ10A).
+Support for the TI BQ25703 charger was added specifically for this tablet.

 OpenWRT was chosen for the ability to quickly make changes to the Linux kernel and test these changes on real hardware (Adreamer Leopad 10S tablet on the RK3566 platform - for 73 euros from Aliexpress).